Margherita Aldobrandini: Regent of Parma

 Duke Rannucio I died on 5 March 1622.
 His younger brother, Cardinal Odoardo, acted as Regent of the Duchy of Parma on behalf of his 10-years-old nephew and new Duke Odoardo.
 The Cardinal's death in February 1626 allowed Margherita, now Dowager Duchess, to become in the new Regent for her son.
 Her 2-years regency occurred during the Thirty Years' War; she managed to maintain stability in the Duchy, observing neutrality.
 In the War of the Mantuan Succession she supported Charles Gonzaga, Duke of Nevers, who became in the next Duke of Mantua and Montferrato.

 In 1628 Duke Odoardo Farnese attained his majority, and Margherita resigned to her functions as Regent.
 In October of the same year, the Duke married Margherita de' Medici.
 Back in 1620, Duke Ranuccio I agreed on the marriage of his heir to Maria Cristina de' Medici, the eldest daughter of Cosimo II de' Medici, Grand Duke of Tuscany, but because of Maria Cristina's health problems (she was born with a deformity and was possibly mentally disabled) in February 1627 was decided that the Grand Duke's second daughter Margherita de' Medici became in the new bride and eventually Duchess consort of Parma.

-Little is now of the Dowager Duchess after the end of her regency; the only certainty is that she lived at the court of her son.
+Little is known of the Dowager Duchess after the end of her regency; the only certainty is that she lived at the court of her son.
 Margherita Aldobrandini died in Parma on 9 August 1646; her son Duke Odoardo died a few weeks later, on 11 September.